Vaultmicro/uvc_frame_detector/README.md

 ### In Window
 (only cmd works, not ps1, open in dev mode if possible)
+in ps1, put "cmd /c" at the start of command

 ### Build
 0. mkdir log
 1. mkdir build